xitu/gold-miner/article/2021/how-i-got-into-google-without-a-cs-degree.md

 [**Cracking the Coding Interview: 189 Programming Questions and Solutions** **Cracking the Coding Interview: 189 Programming Questions and Solutions [McDowell, Gayle Laakmann] on Amazon.com. *FREE*…**www.amazon.com](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850/ref=sr_1_1?dchild=1&keywords=cracking+the+coding+interview&qid=1615744419&sr=8-1)

----

 ## Midterm

 I know that in school, midterms come in the middle of the term, but in this case, we’re actually going to consider midterms as practice tests for the real deal.
 I would plan these for at least two weeks before the real interview.
 This way, if you bomb the mock interview, you have some time to correct course.

 #### Mock interviews

-These help ****so, so ****much.
+These help **so, so** much.
 Please do not discount them.
 I promise they will be awkward, possibly embarrassing, but tremendously helpful.

 For starters, they’ll make you less nervous on game day.
 Interviews are incredibly stressful, especially tech ones.
 For the first ten seconds after a technical question is asked, I feel like I’m having an out-of-body experience, like I’m floating somewhere five feet above my computer.
 This feeling doesn’t really go away, but it does get better with practice.
 So treat mock interviews like the real deal,